NERA Economic Consulting Case Interview: Format, Economics Focus, and Prep (2026)

 You should be able to discuss these fluently:

-You don't need to be a PhD to discuss these — you need to be able to explain what they measure and why they're relevant in a particular context.
+You don't need to be a PhD to discuss these.
+You need to be able to explain what they measure and why they're relevant in a particular context.

 Behavioral Interview at NERA